About Purchasing at ISU

-The Purchasing Department has been granted the authority to commit funds on behalf of the university externally.
-In most cases this is done in the form of a purchase order or contract which binds the university and supplier.
+The Purchasing Department has been granted the authority to commit funds on behalf of the University.
+In most cases, this is done in the form of a purchase order or contract which binds the University and supplier.

-With few exceptions, individuals within units are not authorized to enter into contracts or commit university funds externally.
-Doing so is not binding to the university and may put the individual at risk of being personally liable for the transaction.
+With few exceptions, individuals within units are not authorized to enter into contracts or commit University funds.
+Doing so is not binding to the University and may put the individual at risk of being personally liable for the transaction.

 Administration Building, Room 114